TechieTeee/ML-Ops-Marketing-Project/README.md

 ML Ops Data Experiment Marketing Modalities and Impact on Sales

-Dummy Marketing and Sales Data to Explore the Impact on Marketing Modalities on Sales and Scalable MLOps Infrastructure
+Dummy Marketing and Sales Data to Explore the Impact on Marketing Modalities on Sales and Scalable MLOps Infrastructure with Python and MLFlow